ResursBank/ecom2/README.md

 The example above is incredibly complex and specific to a Magento module we've written.
-However, it illustrates how flexible the widget is, and how you can configure it to fit your needs by overriding the original methods on **Resursbank_PartPayment**
+However, it illustrates how flexible the widget is, and how you can configure it to fit your needs by overriding the original methods in **Resursbank_PartPayment**

 We will now show you a much simpler example.
 Say that the only thing you wish to